Recent Advances in Multimodal Affective Computing: An NLP Perspective: Models Across Multimodal Affective Computing

 \subsection{Enhanced Knowledge}

 External knowledge in machine learning and AI refers to information from outside the training dataset, including knowledge bases, text corpora, knowledge graphs, pre-trained models, and expert insights.
 Integrating this knowledge can improve performance, generalization, interpretability, and robustness to noisy or limited data \cite{li2023skier,wen2023dynamic}.
-Fig.~\ref{fig:external_knowledge} shows the common way of incorporating external knowledge into multimodal affective learning task.